magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/spaces/management.md

 # Space Management

-In the CSP, a Space represents a virtual environment where users can interact, collaborate, and engage in multi-user experiences.
+In CSP, a Space represents a virtual environment where users can interact, collaborate, and engage in multi-user experiences.

 A Space is a container that hosts visual and interactive elements in a virtual environment.
 It can include various objects, models, avatars, scripts, and other components that create a unique experience for users.
 Spaces are highly customizable and can be configured to support many different use cases, such as public events, private meetings, or location-based experiences.